 Personal information about you is collected in a number of ways.
 This can be from referral details from our staff, other 3rd parties or hospitals, directly from you or your authorised representative.

-Once you register with us, we will collect basic ‘personal data’ about you such as; your name, address, contact details including next of kin or carer details and/or NHS number.
+We will collect basic ‘personal data’ about you such as; your name, address, contact details including next of kin or carer details and/or NHS number.
 We might also hold your email address, marital status, occupation, place of birth, preferred name or maiden name and Power of Attorney, advocate or carer information.
-This information may be held in written form and/or in digital form.
+The reasons why we may collect this information is detailed in section 3 above.

 In addition to the above we may also hold more sensitive personal data, called ‘special category data’ which could include:

-Once collected your information will be shared securely and stored by the different organisations on their systems.
+Once collected, your information will be securely stored by the relevant Data Controller organisation on their systems.
 If you would like to find out how is your information processed by the other organisation, you will need to get in touch directly to our partners.
+A list of partners can be found above in section 2.

 5. What is our legal basis for processing your information?